Paperweight: Types of glass paperweights

 Collectors may specialize in one of several types of paperweights, but more often they wind up with an eclectic mix.

 Millefiori (Italian—'thousand flowers') paperweights contain thin cross-sections of cylindrical composite canes made from colored rods and usually resemble little flowers, although they can be designed after anything, even letters and dates.
 These are usually made in a factory setting.
 They exist in many variations such as scattered, patterned, close concentric or carpet ground.
 Sometimes the canes are formed into a sort of upright tuft shaped like a mushroom that is encased in the dome.
 The year of manufacture is sometimes enclosed in one of the canes.

 Lampwork paperweights have objects such as flowers, fruit, butterflies or animals constructed by shaping and working bits of colored glass with a gas burner or torch and assembling them into attractive compositions, which are then incorporated into the dome.
 This is a form particularly favored by studio artists.
 The objects are often stylized, but may be highly realistic.

-Sulfide paperweights have an encased cameo-like medallion or portrait plaque made from a special ceramic that is able to reproduce very fine detail.
+Sulphide paperweights have an encased cameo-like medallion or portrait plaque made from a special ceramic that is able to reproduce very fine detail.
 These are known as incrustations, cameo incrustations, or sulphides.
 They often are produced to commemorate some person or event.
 From the late 1700s through the end of the 1900s, an amazing variety of glass objects, including paperweights, were made with incrustations.
 The finest collection of incrustations ever assembled was by Paul Jokelson, collector, author and founder of the Paperweight Collectors' Association.
 A part of his collection was gifted to the Corning Museum of Glass, with the remaining portion being sold in London in the 1990s.
-Although still produced today, their heyday was before the classic period.

 Most paperweights, which are considered works of art, use one of the above techniques; millefiori, lampwork or sulphide — all techniques that had been around long before the advent of paperweights.
 A fourth technique, a crimp flower, usually a rose, originated in the Millville, New Jersey area in the first decade of the twentieth century.
 Often called a Millville rose, these weights range from simple folk art to fine works of art, depending on the maker.